tiberlab/tibercad/manual/Sphinx/GettingStarted/DriftDiffusion.rst

 In this way, in general, physical regions are created which associate together geometrical regions, and then the related mesh elements, which share some common physical properties.
 It's only these physical regions which can be referred to outside GMSH.
-In TiberCAD, this is done by associating one or more physical regions to a **RXSegion** through the keyword ``mesh_regions`` (see in the following).
+In tiberCAD, this is done by associating one or more physical regions to a **Region** through the keyword ``mesh_regions`` (see in the following).

 Definition of two physical entities Physical Point::